 Skip to main content

-As you get ready to send your child to school in the U.S., your family is surely very excited — and likely a little anxious at the same time.
-To help prepare your child for a smooth transition to a new country, new school and new experiences, this checklist covers key documents, steps and considerations — so your child can focus on school … and you can sleep better at night.
+As you get ready to attend school in the U.S., you’re undoubtedly very excited — and likely a little anxious at the same time.
+To help ensure a smooth transition to a new country, new school and new experiences, this student checklist covers key documents, steps and considerations — so all you need to do is focus on school.

 Student status

-Canadian students do not need a student visa in order to study in the U.S., but they do need an I-20 certificate from their university.
-If your child has already been accepted as a student, their school has likely issued an I-20 form by this point.
+Canadian students do not need a student visa to study in the U.S., but you need an I-20 certificate from your university.
+If you’ve already been accepted as a student, your school has likely issued an I-20 form by this point.

-At the time your child receives their I-20 form, they are registered with SEVIS, the U.S. student tracking system.
-They are assigned a SEVIS number and are required to pay a registration fee — these steps satisfy their eligibility requirements.
+When you receive your I-20 form, you’ll be registered with SEVIS, the U.S. student tracking system.
+You’ll be assigned a SEVIS number and need to pay a registration fee — by completing these steps, you satisfy your eligibility requirements.

-By now, this should sound familiar to you, but if your child has not yet received their I-20 form or SEVIS registration, be sure to contact the school.
-You’ll want your child to have all their documents in order well before they leave.
+By now, this should sound familiar to you, but if have not yet received your I-20 form or SEVIS registration, be sure to contact your school.
+You’ll want to have all your documents in order well before you leave.

-The I-20 certificate can be used to apply for an F-1 or M-1 student visa, but this is not required for Canadians studying in the U.S. Whether entering on an I-20 certificate or student visa, students will not be able to enter the U.S. more than 30 days before the start of their study or program.
+The I-20 certificate can be used to apply for an F-1 or M-1 student visa, but this is not required for Canadians studying in the U.S. Whether entering on an I-20 certificate or student visa, you will not be able to enter the U.S. more than 30 days before the start of your study or program.

 U.S. border crossing paperwork

-When crossing the border to begin studying in the U.S., students will need to show a few things to the officer at the port of entry:
+When crossing the border to begin studying in the U.S., students must show a few things to the officer at the port of entry.
+Here’s what you should be prepared with:

-• The original I-20 certificate received from their university
+• The original I-20 certificate received from your university

 • Proof that the SEVIS fee has been paid